What Is Gentle Parenting: The Pros and Cons

 What Is Gentle Parenting?

-The four tenets of Gentle Parenting include empathy, respect, understanding, and boundaries.
+The four tenets of gentle parenting include empathy, respect, understanding, and boundaries.
 Families can use each of these practices to create a gentle home and a loving, supportive dynamic among family members.
-Using each of these practices in isolation is useful, but it is the combination of all four that truly creates a gentle parent and a Gentle Parenting household.
+Using each of these practices in isolation is useful, but it is the combination of all four that truly creates such a household.

-The second tenet is respect.
-Respect should be mutual, between children and their parents; children should not be expected to respect parents in a vacuum, and parents should monitor themselves to make sure they are engaging their children in a manner that is respectful and uplifting, rather than condescending or dismissive.
+The second tenet of being a gentle parent is respect.
+Respect should be mutually respected between children and their caretakers; children should not be expected to respect caretakers in a vacuum, and caretakers should monitor themselves to make sure they are engaging their children in a manner that is respectful and uplifting, rather than condescending or dismissive.
 The simplest way to incorporate respect in a parent-child relationship is to listen to a child when they speak the truth and to ask questions first, then react.
-If a child hits another child, for instance, Gentle Parenting urges you to identify why the hit occurred in the first place, before deciding how to move forward.
+If a child hits another child, for instance, gentle parenting urges you to identify why the hit occurred in the first place, before deciding how to move forward.

-The third tenet of Gentle Parenting is understanding.
-Offering to understand your child and yourself relive both of you of a lot of tension, resentment, and confusion.
-When children feel heard and understood, they are far more likely to come to their parents in times of crisis and are far more willing to listen and adhere to their parents' rules.
-Understanding focuses largely on how parents communicate with their children, how they encourage their children to communicate, and the expectations they put forth.
-One of the most vital aspects of offering to understand is educating yourself on the typical developmental expectations for children and not expecting children to behave in a way that is too advanced or emotionally mature for their development.
+The third tenet is understanding.
+Offering to understand your child and yourself relives a lot of tension, resentment, and confusion for both you and your child.
+When children feel heard and understood, as in gentle parenting, they are far more likely to come to their parents in times of crisis and are far more willing to listen and adhere to their caretakers' rules.
+Focusing on how families communicate, how children are encouraged to communicate, and the expectations put forth.
+One of the most vital aspects of this type of parenting is educating yourself on the typical developmental expectations for children and not expecting children to behave in a way that is too advanced or emotionally mature for their development.

-The fourth and final key to Gentle Parenting is setting boundaries.
-Unlike permissive parenting, which is lax about boundaries, or uninvolved parenting, which doesn't offer boundaries at all, Gentle Parenting urges parents to set boundaries that foster a healthy, loving, and stable environment.
+The fourth and final key is setting boundaries.
+Unlike permissive parenting, which is relaxed about boundaries, or uninvolved parenting, which doesn't offer boundaries at all, gentle parenting urges caretakers to set boundaries that foster a healthy, loving, and stable environment.
 Boundaries will differ from family to family, but usually involve elements of communication, expectations, and behavior.

-Peaceful Parenting believes in first taking care of parental habits that are not conducive to helpful parenting, then moving on to implementing those strategies in interactions with their children.
-Peaceful Parenting urges parents to cultivate a sense of calm in everyday life, then take those same principles and apply to them to the difficult moments inherent in parenting.
-Gentle Parenting, on the other hand, encourages a whole-family approach, suggesting that all cogs in the family machine work together to create a different dynamic, rather than relying primarily on the parents.
+Peaceful parenting believes in first taking care of habits that are not conducive to helpful caretaking, then moving on to implementing those strategies in interactions with their children.
+Peaceful parenting urges caretakers to cultivate a sense of calm in everyday life, then take those same principles and apply to them to the difficult moments.
+Gentle parenting, on the other hand, encourages a whole-family approach, suggesting that all cogs in the family machine work together to create a different dynamic, rather than relying primarily on the parents.

 Pros Of Gentle Parenting